How Lensed UMAP works

 Local Mask

-function.
+.
 This function takes a UMAP model and returns a (shallow) copy with updated graph and 2D layout.
-The function first computes a distance in the lens dimensions for each UMAP model’s edge.
+The function first computes a distance in the filter dimensions for each UMAP model’s edge.
 Then, the closest n_neighbors

-edges are kept for each point.
-Like with the global mask, edges keep their initial weigths.
+edges are kept for each point (with ties broken by the edge’s strength).
+Like with the global mask, edges keep their initial weights.
 Finally, the 2D layout is updated.

-This strategies does not reduce to a global lens-distance threshold.
-Instead, the threshold varies with the spread of lens-values accross the initial UMAP manifold.
+This strategies does not reduce to a global threshold.
+Instead, the threshold varies with the spread of filter-values across the initial UMAP manifold.

 This strategy’s parameters are quite intuitive.
 They directly specify how many edges to keep.
-The other strategies inderectly specify which edges to remove, which can be more difficult to reason about.
+The other strategies indirectly specify which edges to remove, which can be more difficult to reason about.

 [26]: